jnozzi/cocoadev.com/markdown/OverridingSendEventMethod.md

-I have a custom General/NSView subclass and want to control keyboard input from that custom view.  keyDown: won't work until the view becomes the firstResponder -- looking at books I have I don't see one sure-fire way to do this.
-Once General/FirstResponder is set, keyDown: should work, yes?
+I have a custom NSView subclass and want to control keyboard input from that custom view.  keyDown: won't work until the view becomes the firstResponder -- looking at books I have I don't see one sure-fire way to do this.
+Once FirstResponder is set, keyDown: should work, yes?

 Tnx.